Skip to content

 GitHub FAQ

-How does GitHub compare to GitLab?
+How does GitHub's CI/CD functionality compare to external build tools?

-What is GitHub Codespaces?
+How is GitHub priced?

 Source: github.com